 If a borrower states that a recalled or overdue item has been returned, but library records indicate that it has not been returned, a search will be instituted by the Circulation Department.
 If this process, which entails an extensive search of the stacks and sorting areas over a period of two weeks, does not produce the book, it is considered to have been lost by the borrower.
 (See Suspension of Library Privileges.)

-Patrons who have unpaid fines will be placed on University Hold, and will not receive any Student Enrollment Services or Registrar services until their library account is cleared.
-Patrons whose charges exceed $99 will have their borrowing privileges suspended.
+Patrons who have unpaid bills for damaged or lost items will have their University records placed on hold, and will not receive any Student Enrollment Services or Registrar services until their library account is cleared.
+Patrons whose charges exceed $99 will also have their library borrowing privileges suspended.
 All charges on a patron's account must be paid before the University Hold will be lifted.
-University Holds will be lifted within 24 business hours after receipt of the payment.
+University Holds will be lifted by the next business day after receipt of the payment.

 Online Payments may be made using MasterCard or Visa through "View Your Library Record"

 An inability to access or a lack of availability of any particular payment method at any given time does not excuse the patron from their obligation.